wizicer/UAPNetwork/README.md

 Communicator

-### 分布式
+### distributed

--   通过增加LoadManager，并且使用类似于Adjuster的方式与各个子设备之间的调节控制，使得分布式的实现；
+-   By adding LoadManager，And use something similar to that Adjuster And the adjustment between the various sub-devices control ，Making a distributed implementation；
--   LoadManager类似于会话管理，用于管理多个分布式服务器的状态会话。
+-   LoadManager Similar to session management Used to manage state sessions for multiple distributed servers。

-尚需完善的部分
+Still need to improve the part
 ==============

--   更多的测试；
+-   More tests；
--   各种异常信息的定义及日志记录；
+-   Definition and Logging of Various Abnormal Information；
--   内部设备的IP地址改为非字符串型；
+-   Internal equipment IP The address is changed to a non-string type；
--   增加IP分配和寻找机制。
+-   increase IP Allocation and search mechanism 。

 # License